Sunday 29 August 2021

 In general, DCC swarms are enough creatures to occupy a 20-foot by 20-foot space.
 They take half damage from normal weapons and non-area effect attacks.
 When they attack, they make a single d20 roll (plus modifiers) against all targets in their area.
 Although swarms usually have a low number of Hit Dice, taking reduced damage from most attacks really makes them hard to disperse.

 Every swarm in the core rulebook also has a special effect if it hits, requiring a saving throw to avoid it.
 In the case of rats and bats, this is the potential for disease.
 In the case of insect swarms, this is a venomous sting that can deliver additional damage.
-For some reason, bats care more interesting/diverse diseases than rats, but you can easily change that in your own adventures!
+For some reason, bats carry more interesting/diverse diseases than rats, but you can easily change that in your own adventures!

 So far so good.
 Now, let's add a few swarm types from pulp-era magazine covers!
 If some of these seem silly to you, well, you are not alone.